Us Girls

-Us Girls is a BBC television sitcom about the culture gap among three generations of West Indian women.
+Us Girls is a BBC Television sitcom about the culture gap among three generations of West Indian women.
+It was written by Carmen Harris under the pseudonym Lisselle Kayla.

 Freelance journalist Bev Pinnock (Campbell in series one; Blackman in series two) was trying to live an independent life, which was being interrupted by her teenage daughter Aisha (Gordon) and her mother—Grandma (Hammond).
 They all shared a house in the first series.
 In series 2, the grandparents had moved across the road, but were still able to watch Bev and Aisha.